jehillert/timelockr-client/>> TO DO & NOTES (DND) <<.md

 ------------------------------------------------------------------------
  Multiple Entry Points
 ------------------------------------------------------------------------
   • Single-page applications...?... might be able to split your authorization page into one bundle, and the rest of your app into another bundle.

   • Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the number of entry points increases.

     •• Gives optimization.splitChunks chance to create bundles of shared application code between each page.

   • dependOn entry option (don't use, better options)

 ------------------------------------------------------------------------
  MISCELANEOUS
 ------------------------------------------------------------------------
-React.lazy (1+)
 Webpack Merge (Try this again. good for "Scalable webpack configurations")

 ------------------------------------------------------------------------